Looking to improve your 5k running speed? In this article we’ll take a look at what it takes to run a fast 5k.

 Whilst the proportion of tempo, threshold and interval training can vary – depending on your target race distance – the percentage of low intensity training shouldn’t change significantly.

-So, what’s the best way to achieve a high proportion of low intensity training?
+How to achieve a high proportion of low intensity training?

 Now, let’s look at interval training.